Masked-Idiot/Freakout/README.md

 # Freakout
-The package manager for the FreakC programming language
+The FreakC package manager, written in FreakC!